faest-sign/faest-sign.github.io/software.md

 ### x86-64 (with AVX2 and AES-NI)

-We measured the performance using a single core of a workstation running a AMD Zen 3 Ryzen 9 5950X processor at 3.4 GHz (with clock boosting disabled) and 128 GiB memory.
-The system was otherwise idle (load average 0.01), so while Simultaneous Multi-Threading was enabled it likely did not affect the results significantly.
-Each individual test can be run with memory usage below 19 MiB.
-The computer was running Linux 6.6.40, and the implementations were built with GCC 14.1.1.
+We measured the performance using a single core of a notebook with an Intel Core Ultra 9 285H processor of the Arrow Lake family running Linux 7.1.9.
+We compile with GCC 16.2.1 and pin the benchmark to a performance core with up to 5.4 GHz.

 {% include_relative avx2-perf.md %}